John Stanley Grauel

 John Stanley Grauel (December 12, 1917 – September 6, 1986, also nicknamed "John the Priest" after Prester John) was a Methodist minister and American Christian Zionist leader.
 He was a crew member of the Aliyah Bet ship Exodus 1947 and a secret Haganah operative.
-Grauel is credited with being the key individual who persuaded the United Nations Special Committee on Palestine to recommend for the Partition Resolution of November 1947, creating the State of Israel.
-In a speech to the Jewish Agency, Golda Meir, referred to his testimony as the first appeal by a “priest, a perfectly worthy gentile, a priori, no Jewish witness was to be believed.”
+Grauel is sometimes credited with being the key individual who persuaded the United Nations Special Committee on Palestine to recommend for the Partition Resolution of November 1947, creating the State of Israel.
+In a speech to the Jewish Agency, Golda Meir, referred to his testimony as the first appeal by a "priest, a perfectly worthy gentile, a priori, no Jewish witness was to be believed."

 Early life and education

 John Stanley Grauel was born in Worcester, Massachusetts, in 1917.
 His mother was deeply religious and impressed her son with her beliefs.
 The family became a migrant family during the Great Depression until settling in Virginia.
 Grauel studied at the Randolph–Macon College as a pre theological student.

 His father died from cancer in 1936 and Grauel supported the family doing various jobs.

 In 1941, he completed his education, graduating from the Theological Seminary, in Bangor, Maine, as a Methodist minister.
 During his final year he got married, but his wife and son died due to complications at childbirth.